Today's Bible Reading: John 12

 "Now my soul is troubled, and what shall I say?
 'Father, save me from this hour'?
 No, it was for this very reason I came to this hour.
 Father, glorify your name!"

 Then a voice came from heaven, "I have glorified it, and will glorify it again."
 (John 12:23-28 NIV)

 Reflecting and Thinking

-Today's chapter contains many smaller narratives.
+Today's chapter contains many smaller narrative sections.
 One way to tie together the multiple storylines is suggested in today's title.
 Jesus' glory is demonstrated at the Triumphal Entry, affirmed and explained by Jesus' teachings and by the voice from heaven, and rejected by the Jews who continue in their unbelief.
 The question posed by today's reading is this: "What will we do with Jesus' glory?"

 How often do you think "glory" when you think of Jesus?
 Have you seen his glory?
 When?
 Where?
 How?
-Consider the various groups described in this chapter--what did they think of Jesus' glory?
+Consider the various groups described in this chapter -- what did they think of Jesus' glory?
 What do you do in your daily life to demonstrate how glorious Jesus is?
-(And consider this: the risen Jesus is in one sense even more glorious than the incarnate Jesus!)
-Make a special effort today to look for and see Jesus, just as some Greeks did in today's chapter.
+(Consider this: the risen Jesus is in one sense even more glorious than the incarnate Jesus!)
+Make a special effort today to look for and see Jesus, just as the Greeks did in today's chapter.

 Our God and Father, thank you for glorifying the name of Jesus.
 Give us greater respect for his name and authority; help us see his glory in this world, in our lives, and in the lives of others.
 Help us reflect that glory, in the name of the One who reflects your glory, Amen.